-But most of the time students are working by themselves on their project.
-In groups of two persons they have to write a proposal and actually perform the described tasks.
+But most of the time students work by themselves on their project.
+In groups of two.
+They have to write a proposal and actually perform the described tasks.
 Both the research proposal and the research results will be presented to the rest of the group.